sverweij/dependency-cruiser/doc/options-reference.md

 If you specify both an includeOnly and an exclude (see below), dependency-cruiser takes them _both_ into account.

-### `focus`: show modules matching a pattern - with their direct neighbours
+### `focus`: show modules matching a pattern - with their neighbours

 > :shell: command line option equivalent: `--focus`

 Just like the `includeOnly` option, `focus` takes a regular expressions you want dependency-cruiser to show in its output.
-In addition dependency-cruiser will include all neighbours of those modules; direct dependencies and direct dependents.
+In addition dependency-cruiser will include all neighbours of those modules.
+By default these will be direct dependencies and direct dependents - if you want more, you can use the [`depth`](#adding-depth) attribute.

 This can be useful if you just want to focus on one part of your application and how it interacts with the outside world.